How To Clean Dirty Cloth Car Seats: ULTIMATE GUIDE

 STEP 7: Let The Seats Dry

-Now, when you are finished with cleaning seats, you should allow them to completely dry.
+When you finish cleaning cloth car seats, you should allow them to dry completely.

-The best way to dry car seats is to leave them outside on fresh air and wait.
+The best way to dry car seats is to leave them outside in fresh air and wait.
 If you didn’t oversaturate them, they should be dry in 2-3 hours.

 If you prefer to install seats back in the car just after cleaning them, make sure to open the car door until the seats are completely dry.

-However, if it’s cold or very humid outside, it might take longer for them to completely dry.
-Make sure to check my article How To Dry Car Seats In Winter.
+However, if it’s cold or very humid outside, they might take longer to completely dry.
 There are some great tips for you.
-Also, it’ll work in summer too, but I specifically wrote that for wintertime because it’s harder to dry car seats when it’s cold outside.
+Also, it’ll work in summer, but I specifically wrote that for wintertime because it’s harder to dry car seats when cold outside.

 While the seats are drying, you can dedicate yourself to detailing the car interior.